 Joint Intelligence, Surveillance and Reconnaissance (JISR) is vital for all military operations.
-It provides decision-makers and action-takers with a better situational awareness of what is happening on the ground, in the air or at sea.
-This means that Allies work together to collect, analyse and share information to maximum effect.
+It provides decision-makers and action-takers with a better situational awareness of the conditions on the ground, in the air, at sea, in space and in the cyber domain.
+Allies work together to collect, analyse and share information to maximum effect.
 This makes Joint ISR a unique example of cooperation and burden-sharing across the Alliance.

 - NATO has established a permanent JISR system providing information and intelligence to key decision-makers, helping them make well-informed, timely and accurate decisions.

 - JISR is a key element of NATO operations and missions and a cornerstone of the Alliance’s deterrence and defence posture.

 - JISR brings together data and information gathered through projects such as NATO’s Alliance Ground Surveillance (AGS) system or NATO Airborne Warning & Control System (AWACS) surveillance aircraft, as well as a wide variety of national JISR assets from the space, air, land and maritime domains.